‘From out of the grave stalks the creature that undrapes the passions of the living!’

 ” …the whole terrifying thing is finally explained logically in the usual illogical manner of an Edgar Wallace mystery […] Still, lively gore flick, more stylish than most,” John Stanley, Creature Features

 ” …this early gore “who-done-it?” effort is a convincing period piece done on a shoestring budget, and even though it was shot in black and white, it’s reminiscent of some of the AIP and Hammer films done around the same time.
-With its masked murderer on the loose and inventive killings, it also pre-dates the Italian giallo cycle by a few years…” George R. Reis, DVD Drive-In
+With its masked murderer on the loose and inventive killings, it also pre-dates the Italian Giallo cycle by a few years…” DVD Drive-In

 ” …boasts decent production values and a couple good moments, such as Vivian’s bathtub scene.
 The acting is all over the board, but remember, this stuff isn’t Chekhov anyway.”
 The Terror Trap